calvinrzachman/bolts/04-onion-routing.md

 this onion routing protocol, e.g. via association with an HTLC in a payment channel.

+Error handling for HTLCs with `blinding_point` is particularly fraught, since differences in implementations (or versions) may be leveraged to de-anonymize elements of the blinded path.
+Thus the decision to allow only errors from the final node to propagate, and turn every other error into `invalid_onion_blinding` which will be converted to a normal onion error by the introduction point.

 ### Requirements

 The _erring node_:
   - SHOULD set `pad` such that the `failure_len` plus `pad_len` is equal to 256.
     - Note: this value is 118 bytes longer than the longest currently-defined message.
+  - If `blinding_point` is set in the incoming `update_add_htlc`:
+    - if it is not the final node (including if the `onion_routing_packet` is malformed):
+	    - SHOULD forward normal downstream `update_fail_htlc` errors (which the final node may send).
+      - MUST return `invalid_onion_blinding` for any local error or other downstream errors.
+    - otherwise (it is the final node):
+      - MAY return normal errors that help senders retry the payment (e.g. `mpp_timeout`).
+      - SHOULD return `invalid_onion_blinding` for all other errors.

 The _origin node_:
   - once the return message has been decrypted: